ClickCease

 • Place the baby on his or her back.
 Because most babies cannot fully lift their heads, this ensures their air passages are not blocked.

-If your child has been injured by a dangerous or defective product, please contact an experienced product defect lawyer to obtain more information about your legal rights.
+If a dangerous or defective product has injured your child, don’t hesitate to contact an experienced product defect lawyer to obtain more information about your legal rights.

 Source: https://www.washingtonpost.com/business/2019/11/01/stop-using-all-inclined-sleepers-warns-federal-safety-agency-death-toll-hits/